-Sangla By Road – You can reach Sangla from neighbouring cities and states like Delhi, Punjab, Jammu and Haryana through regular HRTC buses, cabs or your own vehicle.
+You can reach Sangla from neighboring cities and states like Delhi, Punjab, Jammu, and Haryana through regular HRTC buses, cabs, or your own vehicle.
 You can travel in luxury Volvo bus till Shimla and then switch to other means of transport.

-Sangla By Flight – Nearest airports to reach Sangla Valley are, Bhuntar-Kullu (225 kms), Shimla (266 kms) and Chandigarh (363 kms).
-After reaching airport (mentioned before) you can take a cab or bus in order to reach Sangla Valley.
+Nearest airports to reach Sangla Valley are, Bhuntar-Kullu (225 km), Shimla (266 km), and Chandigarh (363 km).
+After reaching the airport (mentioned before) you can take a cab or bus in order to reach Sangla Valley.

 Best Time To Visit Sangla Valley

-Surrounded with soaring snow-clad mountains all around, Sangla Valley is situated at a higher altitude.
+Surrounded by soaring snow-clad mountains all around, Sangla Valley is situated at a higher altitude.
 Therefore, the perfect time to explore this less-visited hill retreat is during months from May to October, as during winters the roads get blocked due to thick snow.